-Throughout the extensive public participation process organized by LMDC, numerous comments called for the development of cultural buildings and programming at the Site.
+Throughout the extensive public participation process organized by LMDC, numerous comments called for the development of cultural facilities buildings and programming at the Site.
 A new cultural core in Lower Manhattan would celebrate life and diversify and revitalize the surrounding area.
-In addition to the Memorial Center described above, the site plan includes two sites for new cultural facilities, comprising a total of approximately 500,000 square feet.
-A performing arts center with 800 to 2,200 seats will occupy one of these sites at the northwest corner of Fulton and Greenwich Streets.
+In addition to the Memorial Museum and VOEC Center described above, the site plan includes two sites for new cultural facilities , comprising a total of approximately 500,000 square feet.
+A in a performing arts center with 800 to 2,200 1,000-1,800 seats will occupy one of these sites at the northwest corner of Fulton and Greenwich Streets.
 To enhance the architectural prominence of this venue and promote its identity as a major new cultural institution, the performing arts venue will be separated at grade from Tower 1 ("Freedom Tower") by 60 feet.
 A museum complex will occupy the site at the southwest corner of Fulton and Greenwich Streets with potential tenants that include museums, exhibition spaces, and cultural centers.

-LMDC General Project Plan - June 2, 2004, As Amended May 19, 2005 World Trade Center Memorial and Cultural Program Page 6 of 11
+LMDC General Project Plan - Proposed Amendments November 9, 2006 World Trade Center Memorial and Cultural Program Page 8 of 14